 We wanted to save energy, and create convenience, by adding motion sensors to our lighting circuits.
+Maybe you want some notification of an intruder.
+Both can be done with a PIR Motion sensor.
 When I walk into a room, the lights come on automatically, and when I leave, shut off after a short period of time.
 You can choose how long that time delay is in the code.
 No more fumbling for a light switch in the dark with my arms full of groceries!

 I also wanted a override switch for times I want the light to stay on, or off.

 So, I took an Arduino, added a PIR sensor, a SSR, a SPDT switch, two 10k ohm resistors and whipped up a small sketch to glue it all together.
 Enjoy!

 Original article, and more at http://arduinotronics.blogspot.com/2013/01/motion-sensors-ssrs.html